BIND 9 Security Audit

-We are please to announce the availability of Kea 1.1.
-Kea is ISC modern DHCP server, which brings new functionality to the datacenter, and any ISP or enterprise who needs to tie dynamic host control into external provisioning systems.
+We are pleased to announce the availability of Kea 1.1.
+Kea is ISC’s modern DHCP server, which brings new functionality to the datacenter and to any ISP or enterprise that needs to tie dynamic host control into external provisioning systems.

 New features in Kea 1.1 include:

 Kea 1.0 contained limited support for storing host reservations in the database backend.
 Kea 1.1.0 has expanded that capability, allowing host reservations to be stored in a MySQL or PostgreSQL database.
 In particular, Kea 1.1.0:

 In Kea 1.1 the client classification system has been expanded.
 A class definition contains a name and a test expression of arbitrary complexity; if the test expression evaluates to “true”, the client is a member of that class.
 A client may be a member of multiple classes and can acquire options from different classes.
 If the configuration contains multiple definitions for data for an option in two or more of the global, class, subnet, or host entries, the server will choose the definition from the most specific entry.